Safety at SINQTo avoid delays in case of emergency always call 3333 (or from your mobile phone: +41 56 310 3333) for expert help and assistance.

 ADR regulations) using specialized companies.
 Contact person at PSI: Uwe Stuhr (firstname.lastname@example.org, +41 56 310 4513)

-Guidelines for import/export of radioactive samples (english)
+Guidelines for import/export of radioactive samples (in German)

 PSI shipping address: